IBM/janusgraph-operator/articles/level-2-janusgraph.md

 ```

-Once the version is changed to the desire version, then you can apply to this to your cluster.
+Once the version is changed to the desired version, then you can apply the CR to your cluster.

 ```bash
 oc apply -f config/samples/graph_v1alpha1_janusgraph.yaml